gardener/gardener-extension-shoot-oidc-service/docs/usage/openidconnects.md

 ## Introduction
 Within a shoot cluster, it is possible to dynamically register OpenID Connect providers.
 It is necessary that the Gardener installation your shoot cluster runs in is equipped with a `shoot-oidc-service` extension.
 Please ask your Gardener operator if the extension is available in your environment.

+> [!IMPORTANT]
+> Kubernetes v1.29 introduced support for [Structured Authentication](https://kubernetes.io/blog/2024/04/25/structured-authentication-moves-to-beta/).
+> Gardener allows the use of this feature for shoot clusters with Kubernetes version >= 1.30.
+>
+> Structured Authentication should be preferred over the Gardener OIDC Extension in case:
+>  - you do not need more than 64 authenticators (a limitation that is tracked in https://github.com/kubernetes/kubernetes/issues/122809)
+>  - you do not need to register an issuer twice (anyways not recommended since it can lead to misconfiguration and user impersonation if done poorly)
+>  - you need the ability to write custom expressions to map and validate claims
+>  - you need support for multiple audiences per authenticator
+>
+> See how to make use of [Structured Authentication in Gardener](https://gardener.cloud/docs/gardener/shoot/shoot_access/#structured-authentication).

 ## Shoot Feature Gate

 In most of the Gardener setups the `shoot-oidc-service` extension is not enabled globally and thus must be configured per shoot cluster.
 Please adapt the shoot specification by the configuration shown below to activate the extension individually.